-Are Custodial accounts protected from creditors?
+Are Custodial accounts protected from creditors and garnishment?

 In the event of a bank failure or takeover, custodial accounts are FDIC insured.
 This means that if anything happens to Stash, our custodian Apex, or the wider banking system, your custodial account is safe from creditors.

 A custodial account is a kind of irrevocable trust.
 Because it is established by one party in the name of another party, it is treated like a trust account.
 This agreement is considered irrevocable and cannot be altered.